kwsou/video2x/README.md

     // ffmpeg video encoding (repack to new video) settings "ffmpeg": {

+        // number of threads ffmpeg will run on, 0 defaults to having it use all of your cpu
+        // recommended to run #cpu cores - 1 or 2 to avoid having cpu usage spike up to 100% "numThreads": 2,

         // if you want to use a different encoding library, change this "encoderLib": "libx264",